Vyral/base-template/_posts/2021-02-12-3-reasons-to-get-pre-approved-before-you-shop.md

 **2. It prevents you from getting emotionally attached to a home** only to find out later that you can’t afford it or aren’t pre-approved for it.
 There’s no need to set yourself up for that kind of disappointment.
 **3. It’ll help you get your offer accepted.** In a competitive market with low inventory, a pre-approval document will likely mean the difference between acceptance and rejection for your offer.
 Even if it’s not a competitive situation, a seller who uses a real estate agent will probably require a pre-approval statement from a reputable mortgage institution.

-If you have any questions about today’s topic or anything else to do with real estate, reach out to us.
+If you have any questions about today’s topic or anything else to do with real estate, reach out via phone or email us at 717.216.0860 or dave@davehooketeam.com.
 One of our team members will follow up with you and take great care of your needs.